vasishth/SMLP2017/index.md

 ## Location

 Neues Palais campus of the University of Potsdam, Haus 9, we will be using rooms 203, 205, 212, 114.
 Please come to room 114 on Monday at 9AM.
-See [here](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=1) for map.
+See [here](map_neues_palais_campus) for a campus map.

 ## Traveling to the University of Potsdam